 This is the second of two courses that expose students to contemporary visual criticism and theory, along with corresponding historical context.
 Students gain exposure to artists, designers, systems, curators, critics, and visual/textual methods influencing current practices in art and design, building beyond content/topics covered in the first course.
-This course brings together reading, discussion, writing, oral presentations, and at least three site-visits (museums, galleries, agencies, conventions, studios, etc.), to help students expand their art and design vocabulary.
-Students will practice verbally analyzing and articulating their practices in relationship to various histories and cultures.
+This course brings together reading, discussion, writing, oral presentations, and two to three site visits (museums, galleries, agencies, conventions, studios, etc.), to help students expand their art and design vocabulary.
+Students will practice analyzing and articulating their practices in relationship to various histories and cultures in verbal and written formats.
 Via individual studio visits with the instructor early in the semester, this course becomes highly tailored to reflect the areas of foci of the enrolled students.
 With instructor guidance and classmate feedback, students draw connections between their personal practice and course materials, honing the ability to narrate, analyze, and discuss the contexts of their work using new vocabulary.
-There is particular focus on preparing for the Mid-Program Review's oral presentation, written statement of intent, and a list of research sources.
+There is particular focus on preparing for the Mid-Program Review's oral presentation, written statement of intent, and research document.